Facts About Shingles

 An estimated 1 million cases occur annually in the United States.1

-Shingles can be painful and can lead to serious, long-lasting complications.1
+Shingles can be painful and can lead to serious or long-lasting complications.1

-99.5% of people 50 years and older are infected with the varicella zoster virus (VZV).1
+About 99.5% of people 50 years and older are infected with the VZV.1

-In 1 out of 3 people, the dormant virus reactivates and causes shingles.1
+In 1 out of 3 people, dormant VZV reactivates and causes shingles.1

-Starting at 50 years old, shingles risk sharply increases.3
+Starting at 50 years old, the risk of developing shingles sharply increases.3

-Direct contact with active blisters can cause chickenpox in people who have never had chickenpox or the chickenpox vaccine.4
+Direct contact with active blisters can cause chickenpox in people who have never had chickenpox or been vaccinated against varicella.4

 Shingles Vaccination Eligibility and Administration Information